Parchive/par2cmdline/README.md

-#par2cmdline-mt
+#par2cmdline

-**par2cmdline-mt** is a multithreaded (OpenMP) PAR 2.0 compatible file verification and repair tool.
+**par2cmdline** is a PAR 2.0 compatible file verification and repair tool.

-To see the ongoing development see <https://github.com/jkansanen/par2cmdline-mt>
+To see the ongoing development see: <https://github.com/parchive/par2cmdline>

-Par2cmdline was forked from <https://github.com/BlackIkeEagle/par2cmdline>
+OpenMP multithreading was originally developed by Jussi Kansanen: <https://github.com/jkansanen/par2cmdline-mt>

 The original development was done on Sourceforge but stalled.